As always, the usual bucket list was not enough for me, and I searched for ways to explore Budapest off the beaten path.

 Explore Castle Hill Beyond Fisherman’s Bastion and Matthias Church

-It was so funny to me seeing these two landmarks full of tourists and then walking in completely quiet streets only a minute away from them.
+It was so funny to me seeing these two landmarks full of people and then walking in completely quiet streets only a minute away from them.

 Don’t just take pretty pictures of the church and Fisherman’s Bastion and go back to the Pest side of the city.
 Instead, take your time and explore the colorful streets surrounding Castle Hill’s monuments.